amirtha5591/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

-# EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization
+EX-02: Cross-Platform Prompting – Evaluating Diverse Techniques in AI-Powered Text Summarization

-## AIM
+# AIM

-To evaluate and compare the effectiveness of prompting techniques (zero-shot, few-shot, chain-of-thought, role-based) across different AI platforms (e.g., ChatGPT, Gemini, Claude, Copilot) in a specific task: text summarization.
+To evaluate and compare the effectiveness of different prompting techniques (Zero-shot, Few-shot, Chain-of-Thought, Role-based prompting) across various AI platforms such as ChatGPT, Gemini, Claude, and Copilot for summarizing a 500-word technical article on “The Basics of Blockchain Technology.”

-## Scenario:
+# SCENARIO

-You are part of a content curation team for an educational platform that delivers quick summaries of research papers to undergraduate students.
-Your task is to summarize a 500-word technical article on "The Basics of Blockchain Technology" using multiple AI platforms and prompting strategies.
+We are part of a content curation team for an educational platform that provides short and simple summaries of research papers to undergraduate students.

-Your goal is to determine which combination of prompting technique + platform provides the best summary in terms of:

-Accuracy

-Coherence

-Simplicity

-Speed

-User experience

-## Algorithm
-Select Input Text

-Choose a 500-word technical article titled “The Basics of Blockchain Technology”.
+The task is to summarize a 500-word technical article on Blockchain Technology using multiple AI platforms and prompting strategies.

-Identify AI Platforms

-ChatGPT

-Google Gemini

-Claude

-Microsoft Copilot

-Apply Prompting Techniques
-For each platform, apply the following prompting methods:

-Zero-Shot Prompting:

-Provide only the article and ask for a summary without examples.

-Few-Shot Prompting:

-Provide 1–2 sample summaries along with the article.

-Chain-of-Thought Prompting:

-Ask the model to reason step-by-step before generating the summary.

-Role-Based Prompting:

-Assign a role (e.g., “You are an educational content writer for undergraduate students”).

-Generate Summaries

-Collect summaries from each platform for all prompting techniques.

-Evaluate Output

-Compare the summaries based on:
+The comparison is based on:

 Accuracy